Shelly Elia-Shalev, AMFT (she/her)

 Stress, Complex Trauma, Identity-Based Pain, Emotional Intensity, and Neurodivergence

-As well as: Parenting and Kids, Anxiety in Relationships, Avoidance in Relationships, Behavioral Issues, Addiction, Self harm, Safety Planning, Body Image, Pregnancy and postpartum, Racial Trauma, Sexual Trauma, Cultural Identity, Multi Cultural Couples, Communication Issues, Depression, Existentialism, Family Struggles, Grief, Life Direction, Living Authentically, Nonbinary Issues, Peer Relationships, Relationship Issues, Self-Image, Sex Positive, Sexual Issues, Stress, Teens, Teens Issues, Vulnerability Issues, Women’s Issues.
+As well as: Parenting and Kids, Anxiety in Relationships, Avoidance in Relationships, Behavioral Issues, Addiction, Self-harm, Safety Planning, Body Image, Pregnancy and postpartum, Racial Trauma, Sexual Trauma, Cultural Identity, Multi-Cultural Couples, Communication Issues, Depression, Existentialism, Family Struggles, Grief, Life Direction, Living Authentically, Nonbinary Issues, Peer Relationships, Relationship Issues, Self-Image, Sex Positive, Sexual Issues, Stress, Teens, Teen Issues, Vulnerability Issues, Women’s Issues.

 Services I Offer: